BlockchainCommons/cbor-book/src/introduction/cbor_vs_the_other_guys.md

 ## MessagePack: The Compact JSON Alternative

 MessagePack emerged around 2008-2009, created by Sadayuki Furuhashi.
 Its goal was to provide a more efficient binary serialization format than JSON – "like JSON, but fast and small."
-It addresses scenarios where JSON's verbosity creates bottlenecks, such as network communication (RPC, message queues) and data caching (e.g., in Memcached).
+It addresses scenarios where JSON's verbosity creates bottlenecks, such as network communication (RPC, message queues) and data caching (e.g., in `memcached`).

 ### Design and Encoding